Consumer Product MDL-2738 Settlement Proposed District of New Jersey

 Second (2023) LTL Management $8.9 billion Dismissed (2023)

-In April 2025, U.S. Bankruptcy Judge Christopher Lopez rejected J&J's third attempt, finding that the company "did not belong in bankruptcy proceedings."
+On March 31, 2025, U.S. Bankruptcy Judge Christopher Lopez denied confirmation and dismissed J&J's third attempt for cause, finding that the company "did not belong in bankruptcy proceedings."
 J&J announced it would not appeal and would instead defend cases in court.
+Citation: In re Red River Talc LLC, No. 24-90505 (Bankr.
+S.D.
+Tex.
+Mar.
+31, 2025).

 5 Settlement Developments